 Any research team member who is not currently employed by City Schools and who may have contact with students during the course of a study must complete fingerprinting and a background check.

 City Schools prefers that incentives for teachers or administrators be in the form of gift cards or educational materials if participants are involved in study activities during normal working hours.
 Compensation for students should be developmentally appropriate.

 What is adequate data security and disposal?

-Data-disposal plans should describe when and how data collected in the study will be destroyed, which includes shredding paper documents, erasing computer data, and disposal of any audio- or videotapes.
-Federal regulations require that research data and related documents such as consent forms be kept in a secure location for a minimum of three years.
+Data-disposal plans must describe when and how data collected in the study will be destroyed, which includes shredding paper documents, erasing computer data, and disposing of any audio- or videotapes.
+Federal regulations require that research data and related documents such as consent forms be kept in a secure location for three years.